- About ME

 You are here

 Q: Recently I discovered that due to AP credit, I have 55 credits and am therefore classified as a Junior.
-Many of these credits are not counted toward my degree requirment.
+Many of these credits are not counted toward my degree requirement.
 Is there a way that I can withdraw credits granted from one or two of my AP tests in order to drop me to Sophomore class standing?

 A: Per the Registration section of the CoE Bulletin, the CoE has the following rule: "Students should be aware that receiving test or transfer credit can have an impact on tuition, because tuition increases once a student has Junior or Senior standing (55 credit hours or more).
 Credit will not be removed from the transcript for the purpose of lowering tuition.
 Students are responsible for reviewing their transcript when credits are posted and asking for removal of any credits within their first term at the University of Michigan.
 Note also that credit is always posted for the term in which it was earned, not the term in which it was posted; the posting of credit can therefore have a retroactive impact on tuition owed.
 Current students should carefully consider this issue before asking for credit to be posted on their transcript."
-Thus, if you are within your first term at the U of M, you may request that the College of Engineering Credit Evaluation Office remove any credits that you do not need.
+If you are within your first term at the U of M, you may request that the College of Engineering Credit Evaluation Office remove any credits that you do not need.

 College of Engineering - Credit Evaluation